 Whenever you need service, genuine Toro parts, or additional information, contact an Authorized Service Dealer or Toro Customer Service and have the model and serial numbers of your product ready.
-Figures 1 & 2 illustrate the location of the model and serial numbers on the product.
+Figure 1 and Figure 2 identify the location of the model and serial numbers on the product.
+Write the numbers in the space provided.